aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The nodes that can contain other nodes derive from the [CompositeNode](https://apireference.aspose.com/words/java/com.aspose.words/compositenode) class, and all nodes ultimately derive from the [Node](https://apireference.aspose.com/words/java/com.aspose.words/node) class.
 These two base classes provide common methods and properties for the tree structure navigation and modification.

-The following UML object diagram demonstrates numerous nodes of the sample document and their relations to each other via the parent, child, and sibling properties:
+The following UML object diagram demonstrates many nodes of the sample document and their relations to each other via the parent, child, and sibling properties:

 <img src="document-nodes-relationships.png" alt="document-nodes-relationships" style="width:370px"/>